shikhar97gupta/SVHN-Android/README.md

 # SVHN-Android
-Model trained on SVHN dataset and deployed on Android
+Digit Recognizer trained using SVHN dataset and deployed on Android.